Stage 1

 Stage 1 Treatment

 Generally, women with Stage 1 ovarian cancer have a total abdominal hysterectomy, removal of both ovaries and fallopian tubes (called a salpingo-oopherectomy), an omentectomy (removal of the omentum, a sheet of fat that covers some abdominal organs), biopsy of lymph nodes and other tissues in the pelvis and abdomen.
-Women of childbearing age who wish to preserve their fertility and whose disease is confined to one ovary may be treated by a unilateral salpingo-oophorectomy without a hysterectomy.
+Depending on the pathology, in many cases women of childbearing age who wish to preserve their fertility and whose disease is confined to one ovary may be treated by a unilateral salpingo-oophorectomy without a hysterectomy.
 (Omentectomy and the other parts of the staging procedure are still performed.)
-Depending on the pathologist’s interpretation of the tissue removed, there may be no further treatment if the cancer is low grade, or if the tumor is high grade the patient may receive combination chemotherapy.
+Depending on the pathologist’s interpretation of the tissue removed, there may be no further treatment if the cancer is low-grade.
+If the tumor is high-grade the patient will likely receive combination chemotherapy.